 When To See A Doctor

-- Heart palpitations
+- Heart palpitations or irregular heartbeat.

-- Swelling around jaw and mouth,
+- Swelling around your jaw and mouth.

 Runners Cough – The Conclusion

 If you often cough either during or after a run, then today’s post should be enough to guide you on the right path toward soothing what’s ailing you.
 The rest is really up to you.

 Please feel free to leave your comments and questions in the section below.

 In the meantime, thank you for dropping by.